hashkrish/vm-tasks/practice_7.2/README.md

 - The second line of output represents the class average of Physics.
 - The third line of output represents the class average of Chemistry.

-The marks are given in the comma separated file ` marks.csv `
+The marks are given in the comma separated file ` marks.csv `.

+Note:
+- ` marks.csv ` will be available during evaluation.